-This account represents the Alley as it was in the 1960s and 70s.
-It has been a pedestrian street for as long as I can remember and its narrowness suggests that even in the days of horses and carts it was reserved for foot traffic.
+This account of the Alley tells you about the shops that existed in the 1960s and 70s.
+It has been a pedestrian street for as long as I can remember, and its narrowness suggests that even in the days of the horse and cart it was reserved for foot traffic.
 Perhaps a pony sometimes used it.h

-h HOVELL’S stood on the corner of Bridewell Alley and Bedford Street at the upper end of the hill that slopes down towards the river.
+HOVELLS stood on the corner of Bridewell Alley and Bedford Street at the upper end of the hill that slopes down towards the river.
 When I first remember it the shop was not a large one.
-It was a simple room with a counter and the brushes and baskets hung up on the walls.
+It was a simple room with a counter and the and the baskets hung on the walls.
 These were not then anything special, just the everyday wares that were needed to hold logs for the fire or shopping.
 Hovells also sold brooms and brushes.
 You went in and asked for what you wanted and it was passed to you.
-In later years you walked round two floors and selected your wares self service.
+In later years you walked round two floors and selected your wares yourself.
 By then they had become speciality items.
-The had also started sell items of small furniture as you can see in the picture above.
+The had also started sell items of small woven furniture as you can see in the picture above.
 Utilitarian brushes and brooms had disappeared.

-FURTHER DOWN BRIDEWELL ALLEY next to Hovells was the COLMAN’S MUSTARD Shop.
-If you look closely you can see part of the yellow sign hang outside the shop.
-This was not a large shop but besides selling all their brands of mustard it also had displays from Colman’s archive collection.
-The finest part of this was their extensive collection of silver mustard pots.
-This collection should have remained together as those who assembled it obviously intend; the company even produced a booklet detailing the items (a copy of which I possess).
-But once the company had been sold off and the Colman family no longer had any connection with the Norwich factory the pots were sold by the new owners with an eye for the fast buck.
-The Mustard Shop was also due to be closed by the new owners who had no sense of civic pride, but it was saved by local people who appreciated the importance of mustard to the history of Norwich.
-The new shop was opened in the Royal Arcade and has no association with the multi-national firm Unilever who market the mustard brand.
-They are merely suppliers of the products.
+Further down BRIDEWELL ALLEY in the 1970s was the COLMAN’S MUSTARD Shop.
+If you look closely you can see part of the yellow sign hanging outside the shop.
+This was not a large shop either, but besides selling all their brands of mustard it also had a display from Colman’s archive collection of silver mustard pots.
+This collection should have remained together, as those Colmans who assembled it obviously intend; the company even produced a booklet detailing the items (a copy of which I possess).
+But once the company had become a national brand and the Colman family no longer had any connection with the Norwich factory, the pots were sold by the new owners.
+They only had an eye for the fast buck.
+The Mustard Shop itself was also due to be closed by the international management, who had no sense of civic pride; indeed the factory itself is shortly to disappear.
+When the Mustard Shop in Bridewell Alley closed a new shop was opened in the Royal Arcade, which has no association with the multi-national Unilever, who market brands of all sorts from Dove shampoo to Knorr soups.

-O Opposite, but a few years before the mustard shop opened, was BRISTOW’S alternative bookshop that was a frequent place of resort for me from about 1966 until it closed.
-This shop sold all sorts of modern poetry; I can’t tell you what else filled its shelves because poetry was my overriding passion at the time and nothing else entered my head.
+Opposite, and a few years before the mustard shop opened, was BRISTOW’S alternative bookshop that was a frequent place of resort for me, from about 1966 until it closed.
+This shop sold all sorts of advanced novels and modern poetry; I can’t tell you what else filled its shelves because poetry was my overriding passion at the time and nothing else entered my head.
 Once a month in the afternoon the basement of the shop was taken over by all us budding poets from the local scene and we would read each other our latest efforts.
 It must have been a dreadful experience in hindsight but we thought we were doing something meaningful.
-The shop was very much a product of the 1960s and did not survive long into the 70s (if at all).
+The shop was very much a product of the Hippie 1960s and did not survive long into the 70s (if at all).

-WILLSON and RAMSHAW the music shop was at 10/12 Bridewell Alley.
-They sold sheet music, instruments and records.
+WILLSON and RAMSHAW, the music shop, was at 10/12 Bridewell Alley.
+They sold sheet music, instruments and vinyl records.
 Violins, guitars and recorders filled the shop window.
 Mr Ramshaw had previously had his shop near my father’s shop in Orford Place and was known to the family.
 He regularly came out to Poringland to tune our piano.
-On one occasion he was talking to me about my school.
-He was convinced that the house Tallis at Gresham’s (newly opened in 1963 and a quite talking point around the county) was named after the 16th century composer of that name.
+On one occasion he was discussing with me my school of Gresham’s.
+He was convinced that the house Tallis (newly opened in 1963 and a quite talking point around the county) was named after the 16th century composer of that name.
 In fact it was named after a 17th century headmaster, but I did not have the heart to disabuse him.
-The house is named after the Master of the school during the first half of the 17th century.

 I do not know the origin of the pike sign in Bridewell alley.
 It ought to hang over a pub, but I can find no record of a public house called the Anglers Arms in Bridewell Alley; can anybody help me in this?
 It hangs over a bakers shop in this picture taken in the 1970s.
-There was a tackle shop and JOHN WILSON took it over just about at the time that the bookshop was closing. the fishing tackle shop at 18 Bridewell Alley He had begun his career as a hairdresser but by 1971 he was firmly into fishing.
-His television series ran on Channel Four for decades and his shop was a feature of Bridewell Alley.
-He recently moved from Great Witchingham he had a lake on the river Wensum to Thailand where he also has a lake filled with what are to us exotic fish.
+There was a fishing tackle shop at 18 Bridewell Alley, and JOHN WILSON took it over just about at the time that the bookshop was closing down.
+He had begun his career as a hairdresser, but by 1971 he was firmly into fishing.
+His television series ran on Channel Four for decades and his shop was quite a feature in Bridewell Alley.
+He moved from Great Witchingham some years ago, where he had a lake on the river Wensum.
+He had moved to Thailand, where he also had a lake, but this one is filled with what are to us exotic fish.
 He was due to move back to England to be near his grandchildren when he died in November, 2018.

 MEMORIES OF EAST ANGLIA